gezanoletti/fourwsoneh-tinymce-plugin/README.md

-# fourwsoneh TinyMCE Plugin
+# 4Ws&1H TinyMCE Plugin

 Welcome stranger!
-This is a repo containing the fourwsoneh TinyMCE plugin.
+This is a repo containing the 4Ws&1H TinyMCE plugin.

 ## The development server